-Potential Use of Generative AI in Risk Analysis Operations
+Potential use of Generative AI in risk analysis operations

 Risk analysis and countermeasure design are the main tasks in the upstream process related to cybersecurity, and the personnel involved need high skills, and require heavy workload.
 Regarding the feasibility of generative AI for upstream process, we introduce the results of our verification and the possibility of its use in the future.